jonathan-r-jones/Composable-Batch-Files/README.md

 # Composable Batch Files

-. . .are batch files that can be built like legos one piece at time to create a whole Millennium Falcon script.
+. . .are batch files that can execute a single function or can be strung together like legos to create a whole Millennium Falcon script.

 ## Usage